 The Saloon has housed numerous small businesses over the course of its history, including a café operated by Ida and Wiley Weaver.
 The Weavers were African-American, and yet they operated the café on Greensboro’s primary thoroughfare at a time when Jim Crow Laws sought to segregate African-Americans away from white-owned businesses.
 The fact that the Weavers ran their business on Greensboro’s main commercial street is a remarkable footnote in Greensboro’s history.
 By 1913, the café was operated as the Cascade Billiard Parlor, one of only five pool halls in the city.

 In spite of its rich past, the recent history of the Saloon has been mixed.
-Although the former owner, Ross Strange, applied for and was granted local “Landmark” designation through the Guilford County Preservation Commission and Greensboro City Council in 2008, the structure also suffered from years of deferred maintenance that caused concerns for safety.
+Although the former owner, Ross Strange, applied for and was granted local “Landmark” designation through the Guilford County Preservation Commission and Greensboro City Council on December 19th, 2006, the structure also suffered from years of deferred maintenance that caused concerns for safety.
 As a remedy to these concerns, as early as 2002 the City ordered that the building be demolished.
 In recent years, and in consideration of its two historic designations, the city acquired the structure last year in order to provide an alternative remedy to demolition and pave the way for preservation of the structure.

 As a nonprofit organization with a mission to pursue property acquisitions and partnerships to foster an enhanced environment by preserving and rehabilitating structures such as the Saloon, the Preservation Greensboro Development Fund sought to work with the city to develop a plan for refurbishment of the building.
 With the agreement passed on Monday in place, the Fund may now refine several options that will see the building restored and conveyed back to private ownership.
 Sale of the building to any entity will be conditional, based on agreement with the Fund to rehabilitate the structure to standards set by the US Secretary of the Interior and within a time period.
 Any sale will also be accomplished with a preservation easement attached to the deed.
 The easement will help manage the property into the future, requiring approval by the easement holder (the Fund) for major changes or alterations.